If you’ve ever wondered how the ACBL bridge administration world is put together, here’s an attempt to satisfy your curiosity.

 The purpose of the Board of Governors (BoG) is to act as a liaison between the ACBL BoD and the membership, to serve as a forum for the expression of opinions, to facilitate communication among the various organizations, and to comment upon actions of the ACBL BoD.

 Each District elects three members of the BoG.
-In addition, the first and second alternates from each District are members of the BoG, as are all past presidents of the ACBL and all past chairs of the BoG, as long as they are not concurrently serving on the ACBL BoD.
+In addition, all past presidents of the ACBL and all past chairs of the BoG are members of the BoG, as long as they are not concurrently serving on the ACBL BoD.

 If you want to be on the BoG, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.